35 Years Ago: ‘Theatre of Pain’ Changes Motley Crue

-As Motley Crue were unveiling their hotly anticipated third studio album, Theatre of Pain, in June 1985, they were surely the most notorious, talked about band in America -- though not necessarily for the right reason: their music.
+As Motley Crue were unveiling their hotly anticipated third studio album, Theatre of Pain, in June 1985, they were smong the most notorious, talked-about bands in America -- though not necessarily for the right reason: their music.

 Instead, the L.A. quartet had spent much of the preceding six months dealing with singer Vince Neil's legal troubles, arising from the tragic car wreck that killed Hanoi Rocks drummer Nicholas "Razzle" Dingley and left two others seriously wounded.